iurisegtovich/PyTherm-applied-thermodynamics/pages/enUS/about.md

 We prepared a getting involved text with direction to setup *github* and *git tools* and submit stuff [here](GettingInvolved).

+## External References

+We would like to acknowledge some prior work that inspire us

+See also a more complete list of works at github.com/iurisegtovich/AwesomeThermodynamics

 # Credits

 ## Collaborators